 May 17, 2008

-During the drive north from Stratford to Milford along a coastal byway in the middle of a full day’s trip to the area for some museums and random places that had no point, we (Rob C and I) noticed some giant masses of sticks up on power lines and in trees.
+During the drive north from Stratford to Milford along a coastal byway in the middle of a full day’s trip to the area for some museums and random places that had no point, my friend Rob C and I noticed some giant masses of sticks up on power lines and in trees.

 “Holy cow they have a serious squirrel situation down here,” we thought aloud.
 Little did we know…

 It turns out, those MASSIVE nests are actually those of the rather out-of-place Monk Parakeets.
 We marveled at their sheer enormity, heard some of their obnoxious scrawlching and I made a note to figure out what this was all about.
 What I found fascinated me… and judging by the 9500 Google hits, I’m not alone.

 Monk parakeets have populated the state’s coastline and are believed to be the only species of parakeet able to live outdoors in the Northeast, according to Noble Proctor, professor of biology and internationally renowned ornithologist.
 Their local presence probably began with the opening of a crate of the birds at Kennedy Airport in New York during the late 1960s, Living says.